Renault Alpine GTA/A610: V6 Turbo

-In February 1990 the limited edition Le Mans arrived, this car had a more aggressive body kit with polyester wheel arch extensions and a one piece front with smaller headlights.
-Wheels were 3 piece BBS style produced by ACT, 8x16" front & 10x17" rear.
+In February 1990 the limited edition Le Mans arrived, this car had a more aggressive body kit with polyester wheel arch extensions and a one-piece front with smaller headlights.
+Wheels were 3-piece BBS-style produced by ACT, 8x16" front & 10x17" rear.
 Many of these changes were adopted for the succeeding A610.
 The regular V6 GT and V6 Turbo ended production during 1990, while the Le Mans version continued to be produced until February 1991.
 325 of these were built in total.
 Also in 1990, Renault was forced to install the less powerful catalyzed engine in cars destined for the home market, leading to grumbling amongst Alpine enthusiasts about the loss of power (down to 185 PS) while the 25 Turbo saloon actually gained power when it became catalyzed.
 In response Danielson SA, a famous French tuner, created an upgraded version of the Le Mans with 210 PS.

-GTA USA
+Federalized version

-Renault and Alpine quickly considered exporting the GTA to the United States through the American Motors Corporation subsidiary.
+Renault and Alpine quickly considered exporting the GTA to the United States through American Motors, then-partially owned by Renault.
 A model derived from the V6 Turbo was therefore designed and finalized to adapt to local constraints.
 In compliance with North American regulations, it lost its front lights under the canopy in favor of retractable optics, its bumpers were more protruding and deformable, and side lights were inserted into the bumpers and integrated into adhesive protections.
 The front bumper grille was widened to improve cooling.
-The front turn signals were orange.
+Amber side markers were integrated into the bumper.
 A third brake light was inserted under the rear spoiler.
-The GTA USA benefited from a major redesign of the chassis.
+The GTA USA benefitted from a major redesign of the chassis.
 The tubes of the front structure were replaced by pressed sheet metal.
 Energy dampers for the shields were added.
 The sides were reinforced with bars in the doors and doubled side reinforcements.
 Many of the developments made for the GTA USA chassis were reused on the A610.